pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 if (await oidcClient.hasToken()) {
   const token = await oidcClient.getToken();

-  // If you need the state that was passed to the server, you can get it from the TokenResponse managed by the library const state = token.state;
+  // If you need the state that was passed to the server, you can get it from the TokenResponse managed by the SDK const state = token.state;

   // Revoke the token on the server and remove it from storage